-CUSTOMISATION: ENGRAVING MAKES IWC WATCHES UNIQUE Every watch from IWC is already a personality with characteristics of its own.
-Nevertheless, there are still customers who want more, and ask us to give their pocket or wristwatches a touch more individuality.
+Perpetual Calendar Edition Kurt Klaus or the Big Pilot's Watch Perpetual Calendar Edition Antoine de Saint Exupéry, are created for posterity.
+An IWC watch may also be made unique by the addition of engraved initials, a date, a family crest, a company logo or a personal dedication: the essence of individuality.
+Customization Every watch from IWC is already a personality with characteristics of its own.
+Nevertheless, there are often customers who want more, and ask us to give their pocket or wristwatches a touch more individuality.
 Thanks to modern engraving techniques, the range of options offered by IWC in this area is virtually unlimited.
-Practically any request for specific changes to personalise a watch can be executed to perfection.
+Practically any request for specific changes to customize a watch can be executed to perfection.
 "Engraving" comes from the French word "graver" and originally meant "to plough a furrow".
-The carving of drawings, patterns, ornamentation or writing on wood, stone, ivory and metal creates attractive light and shade effects and is a means of immortalising very personal ideas.
-At IWC today, this age-old skill has been preserved in its original form as far as possible.
-In this way, miniature works of art, such as the engravings on the back cover of the Da Vinci Perpetual Calendar Edition Kurt Klaus or the Grande Complication, are created for posterity.
-An IWC watch may also be made unique by the addition of engraved initials, a date, a family crest, a company logo or a personal dedication.
-SERVICE: GENERATIONS TAKE PLEASURE IN WATCHES FROM IWC Service and repair
+The carving of drawings, patterns, ornamentation or writing on wood, stone, ivory and metal creates attractive light and shade effects and is a means of immortalizing very personal ideas.
+Today at IWC, this ageold skill is carried out with utmost precision.
+In this way, miniature works of art, such as the engravings on the back cover of the Da Vinci